ainaraguerraf/Streamlit/2. Avocado Type predictor/README.md

-# Streamlit - Avocado Type Predictor
+# Streamlit - Avocado Price Predictor

 In this project I used this [dataset](https://www.kaggle.com/datasets/neuromusic/avocado-prices) that is meandt to use it to make machine learning models.